-I am a teacher, single mother, artist, and community member.
-Through my personal experience, I’ve discovered how yoga can be a sacred self healing practice and I encourage everyone to claim this power for themselves.
-These transformative practices can be accessible and comprehensive for all and I strive to keep it that way.
-My yogic teachings are an ensemble of mindful movement and deep personal introspection.
-The most important aspect of my classes is integration and understanding how yoga relates to life off of the mat.
-Currently, my focus is supporting whole families on the path, no matter the form, and especially single parent households.
-Students can expect to feel embraced and at home, both inside and with our Freedom Yoga community.
+I am a newly single mother, artist, community member, and a natural born teacher (coming from an ancestral lineage of teachers).
+Through my personal experience, I’ve discovered how yoga can be a sacred self-healing practice and I encourage everyone to claim this power for themselves.
+These transformative practices can be accessible and comprehensive for all, and I strive to share it that way.
+My yogic offering is a dance between mindful movement and deep introspection.
+The most important aspect of my classes is integration- understanding how yoga relates to life OFF of the mat.
+Currently, my purpose is supporting whole families on the path and reaching people who are seeking a spiritual home.
+Students can expect to feel embraced by our Freedom Yoga community.

 Energy Healer, Mindful Mamas Facilitator